stackevo/explicit-encap/draft-trammell-stackevo-explicit-coop-00.md

 implemented, accessible, and deployable way for application developers to get this enforcement.

 However, the greatest barriers to explicit cooperation between applications and devices along the path is the lack of explicit trust among them.
 While it is possible to assign trust within the "first hop" administrative domains, especially when the endpoint and network operator are the same entity, building and operating an infrastructure for assigning and maintaining these trust relationships within an Internet context is currently impractical.

 Finally, the erosion of the end-to-end principle has not occurred in a vacuum.
 There are incentives to deploy in-network functions, and services that are impaired by them have already worked around these impairments.
 For example, the present trend toward service recentralization ("cloud computing") can be seen in part as the market's response to the end of end-to-end.
-Tf every application-layer transaction is mediated by services owned by the application's operator, two-end NAT traversal is no longer important.
+If every application-layer transaction is mediated by services owned by the application's operator, two-end NAT traversal is no longer important.
 This new architecture for services has additional implications for the types of interactions supported, and for the types of business models encouraged, which may in turn make some of the concerns about limited deployability of new transport protocols moot.

 ## What can we do?

 First we turn to the problem of re-separation of the network layer from the transport layer.
 NAPT, as noted, has effectively made the ports part of the network layer, and this change is not easy to undo, so we can make this explicit.
-In many NAPT environments only UDP and TCP traffic will be forewarded, and a packet with a TCP header may be assumed by middleboxes to have TCP semantics; therefore, the solution space is constrained to putting the "new" separation between the network and transport layers within a UDP encapsulation.
-This has a further positive implication for incremental deployability: it is possible to implement UDP-based encapsulations in userspace
+In many NAPT environments only UDP and TCP traffic will be forwarded, and a packet with a TCP header may be assumed by middleboxes to have TCP semantics; therefore, the solution space is most probably constrained to putting the "new" separation between the network and transport layers within a UDP encapsulation.

+Since the relative delay in getting new transport protocols into widely deployed kernel implementations has historically been another impediment to deploying these new protocols in the Internet, a UDP encapsulation based approach has a further implication for incremental deployability: it is possible to implement UDP-based encapsulations in userspace.
+While userspace implementations may lack some of the interfaces to lower layers available to kernelspace implementations necessary to build high-performance transport implementations, the ability to deploy widely and quickly may help break the chicken-and-egg problem of getting a transport protocol adopted into kernelspace.

+[EDITOR'S NOTE: work continues from here]

 # Encapsulation and signaling mechanisms